gageml/gage/tests/cmd-board.md

 The `board` command runs a basic board view (not implemented) or prints board info as JSON (tested here).

+    >>> run("gage board --help")  # +diff
+    Usage: gage board [options] [run]...
+    ⤶
+      Show a board of run results.
+    ⤶
+    Arguments:
+      [run]...
+Runs to show. run may be a run ID, name, list index or slice.
+Default is to show all runs.
+    ⤶
+    Options:
+      -w, --where expr   Show runs matching filter expression.
+      -c, --config PATH  Use board configuration.
+Defaults to board.json, board.yaml, or board.yaml
+                         if present.
+      --no-config        Don't use config.
+      --csv              Show board as CSV output.
+      --json             Show board as JSON output.
+      -h, --help         Show this message and exit.
+    <0>

+Use `summary` example to demonstrate board command features.

     >>> use_example("summary")

 Generate some runs with fake metrics.